mdmohsanul/Frontend/Frontend_Basics/Accessibility/accessibility.md

+# Accessibility (A11y) -> there are 11 letters between a and y

-# Web Accessibility is the crucial part of web development that ensures any website or web application can be used by people with disabilities
+# Web Accessibility is the crucial part of web development that ensures any website or web application can be used by everyone including people with disabilities

 -There are some basic accessibilty principles